 Former employees’ and former volunteers’ data will be dealt with according to the requirements of GDPR:

-WWT is claiming legitimate interest to keep in touch, using their business addresses, with named individual business and corporate partnership contacts with whom the organisation already had a relationship prior to the introduction of the General Data Protection Regulation on 25 May 2018.
+WWT is claiming legitimate interest to keep in touch, using their business addresses, with named individual business and corporate partnership contacts.
+This will include contacts with whom the organisation already had a relationship prior to the introduction of the General Data Protection Regulation on 25 May 2018 and also new contacts since that date.

 This legitimate interest does not extend to contacting these individuals using their personal contact details unless, as private individuals, they fall into one of the categories listed above in ‘Primary relationships’, in which case WWT claims legitimate interest for contact by post and will only make e-mail or telephone contact if the appropriate consents are in place.

-Please direct any queries regarding this statement to Jenelle Murray-King, Supporter Service Manager.
+Please direct any queries regarding this statement to the Supporter Service Manager.

 Phone: 01453 891198